The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 This might have brought people to sell and buy CDOs and MBS not much because they thought it was the best thing to do, but because they were in competition with the other hedge fund managers that were all doing the same.

-Our competitor is packaging and making money off of CDOs, shall I play it safe, research thoroughly and plan for the long term or shall I do the same and make money right now?
+Shall we play it safe, research thoroughly and plan for the long term or shall we do the same and make mad money too, right now?

 The question had such an obvious answer that many probably never even asked it.